Asset Protection Planning Principles

 Principle #5: Update Your Protection

 Good asset protection must also be a continuous process.
 You may rush to protect yourself once you are sued or anticipate a lawsuit; however, once the threat passes, your plan falls into disuse.
 That happens and it can be a costly mistake.
 Your asset protection plan is only your best plan when it was designed.
 Time changes your finances, obligations and personal affairs.
 Laws, available strategies and firewalls also change.
 Any one change may significantly alter your asset protection plan.
 So, review your plan annually and with each major event (windfall inheritance, threatened lawsuit, relocation to another state, family change and so forth).
-The Presser Law Firm, P.A. offers our clients an annual review to insure they remain well protected.
+The Presser Law Firm, P.A. offers our clients an annual review to ensure they remain well protected.

 Principle #6: Protect Every Asset (With One Exception)